japl-lang/japl/README.md

 ## JAPL - Installing

-JAPL is currently in its early stages and is therefore in a state of high mutability, so this installation guide might not be always up to date.
+JAPL is currently in its early stages and is therefore in a state of high mutability, so this installation guide might not be always up to date

 ### Requirements